 A: A plurality of affirmative votes of the holders of our outstanding class A and class B shares of common stock, voting together as a single class, represented and entitled to vote at the meeting is necessary to elect each director nominee.
 You may indicate on your proxy card or in your voting instructions that you desire to withhold authority to vote for any of the director nominees.
-Since director nominees need only receive the plurality of affirmative votes from the holders represented and entitled to vote at the meeting to be elected, a vote withheld or a broker/nominee non-vote regarding a particular nominee will not affect the election of such director nominee.
+Since director nominees need only receive a plurality of affirmative votes from the holders represented and entitled to vote at the meeting to be elected, a vote withheld or a broker/nominee non-vote regarding a particular nominee will not affect the election of such director nominee.

-NL directly held approximately 86.9% of the outstanding shares of our combined class A and B common stock as of the record date, which represents 98.4% of the votes for the election of each director nominee.
+NL directly held approximately 86.8% of the outstanding shares of our combined class A and B common stock as of the record date, which represents 98.4% of the votes for the election of each director nominee.
 NL has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR the election of each of the director nominees named in this proxy statement.
 If NL attends the meeting in person or by proxy and votes as indicated, the stockholders will elect all of the nominees named in this proxy statement to the board of directors.

-Q: Assuming a quorum is present, what vote is required to adopt and approve proposal 2 (Say-on-Pay)?
+Q: Assuming a quorum is present, what vote is required to adopt and approve proposal 2 (2012 Director Stock Plan)?

-A: The proposed stockholder resolution contained in this proposal provides that the affirmative nonbinding advisory votes of the majority of the holders of our outstanding class A and class B shares of common stock, voting together as a single class, present in person or represented by proxy at the 2011 annual meeting and entitled to vote will be the requisite vote to adopt the resolution and approve the compensation of our named executive officers as such compensation is disclosed in this proxy statement.
-Accordingly, abstentions and broker non-votes will have the same effect as a vote against this proposal.
+A: The affirmative votes of the majority of the holders of our outstanding class A and class B shares of common stock, voting together as a single class, represented and entitled to vote on this proposal will be the requisite vote to approve the 2012 Director Stock Plan.
+Abstentions will be counted as represented and entitled to vote and will therefore have the effect of a negative vote.
+Broker/nominee non-votes will not be counted as entitled to vote and will have no affect on this proposal.

-As already mentioned, NL directly held approximately 86.9% of the outstanding shares of our combined class A and B common stock as of the record date.
-NL has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR this nonbinding advisory proposal.
-If NL attends the meeting in person or by proxy and votes as indicated, the stockholders will, by a nonbinding advisory vote, approve this proposal.
+As already mentioned, NL directly held approximately 86.8% of the outstanding shares of our combined class A and B common stock as of the record date.
+NL has indicated its intention to have its shares of our common stock represented at the meeting and to vote such shares FOR the approval of the 2012 Director Stock Plan.
+If NL attends the meeting in person or by proxy and votes as indicated, the stockholders will approve this proposal.

-Q: Assuming a quorum is present, what vote is required in proposal 3 (Say-When-on-Pay) to approve a certain frequency of future Say-on-Pay proposals?
+Q: Assuming a quorum is present, what vote is required to adopt and approve proposal 3 (Say-on-Pay)?